 - Look for the screws holding the external lid in place to expose the appliance’s guts and remove them.

-More often than not, the solution is very simple, and a few changes in how you operate your waffle iron are enough to go back to normal.
+Luckily, more often than not, the solution is very simple, and a few changes in how you use your waffle iron are enough to go back to normal.

-Even the small things like proper frequent cleaning and adequate oil distribution can do the trick.
+Even small things like proper frequent cleaning and adequate oil distribution can do the trick.

 Thank you very much for reading.
 I hope you learned something new and valuable today.
-We have a ton of great knowledge resources below waiting for you.
-Why not check them out?
+If so, please check out our other resources and free guides below and consider subscribing to our newsletter.